RobertSasak/Prolog-Planning-Library/readme.md

+Sparse branch containts just the files neseccary to explain and fix the bugs, master branch contains the same, but also with all of Robert Sasaks other files.

 Here is an overview of the changes done to the original files of Robert Sasak.
 There were some bugs in the code that I have tried to fix.
 I also made a testing file, and some mutants of the code to see how well the tests work.